maximyudayev/Realtime-ST-GCN/README.md

 # Realtime ST-GCN
 Correct implementation of ST-GCN inline with the original paper's proposed formulae, and adapted to realtime processing.

+Classes are decoupled for modularity and readability, with separation of concern dictated by the user's JSON configuration files or CLI arguments.

 ## TODO
 - [x] Implement ST-GCN correctly to the paper's spec (but in RT variant), using basic differentiable tensor operators and cutting out messy Modules combination (stacked GCN + TCN).
 - [x] Validate the network (tensor dimension changes) manually by chaining PyTorch operators.
 - [x] Write data preparation and loading backend for out-of-core big data files.
-- [ ] Validate the network (tensor dimension changes) on a realtime task and on a batch task.
-- [ ] Write a script to leverage [KU Leuven HPC](https://www.vscentrum.be/) infrastructure for the PyTorch workflow in a simple automated process that originates on the local machine.
+- [x] Write a script to leverage [KU Leuven HPC](https://www.vscentrum.be/) infrastructure for the PyTorch workflow in a simple automated process that originates on the local machine.
+- [x] Add support for frame buffered realtime processing.
+- [x] Validate the code.
+- [ ] Train the models.
 - [ ] Add support for 2 FIFO latency variants.
-- [ ] Add support for frame buffered batch processing.
 - [ ] Quantize the model with the 8-bit dynamic fixed-point technique.
 - [ ] Compare correct adapted quantized and floating-point models against the original floating-point baseline.
 - [ ] Write a corrective review article on [Yan et al. (2018)](https://arxiv.org/abs/1801.07455) in NeurIPS, CVPR (origin of ST-GCN), or ICCV.